mgualdron/tbx/README.md

 These can be installed in the standard system locations or in your `$HOME` directory.

-Note that the git repository does not include a `configure` script like a distribution tarball normally does.
+Note that this git repository does not include a `configure` script like a distribution tarball normally does.
 If you don't want to bother with installing `autoconf` and `automake`, then download a distribution package and run `configure`: